 - learning the skills needed along the way.

 For this vision to have a chance of succeeding, we have turned the school’s curriculum on its head – we are now looking at the curriculum from how it can support our vision instead of looking how to fit our vision around the curriculum.

-The context or opportunities are routinely scheduled to provide a focus for learning and growth.
-We aim to keep these manageable, effective using the principle of doing less better.
-The skills to support the journey are drawn from the National Curriculum and may be taught in a themed or subject specific manner but always out of the developing successful human beings.
+The skills to support the journey of learning are drawn from the National Curriculum and may be taught in a themed or subject specific manner but the aim is always to develop successful human beings.

 Our approach is based on themes, where possible, that inspire and engage children in their learning.
 This focus will ensure that Literacy and Numeracy are integrated across the curriculum.
 Information about the themes come home with your children from school at the start of each term.
 Each theme is taught in “continuous provision”.
 This means that a theme is explored in depth and children can participate in independent and on-going work, planned by the teacher in order to give them a really deep undertanding of a subject area and the opportunity to develop associated skills.

 The themed curriculum encompasses all of the National Curriculum subjects: